Otter civet: Distribution and habitat

 Otter civets are distributed in Sumatra, Borneo and peninsular Thailand.
 Lowland primary forest is apparently the ideal habitat for the species, although it is also known to occur in secondary forest.
 Their presence in northern Vietnam is uncertain.

-They are believed to prefer peat swamp forests, but been sighted at low elevations in tropical dry forests.
+They are believed to prefer peat swamp forests, but have been sighted at low elevations in tropical dry forests.

 In March 2005, an otter civet was photographed by a camera trap within an acacia plantation in central Sarawak during 1,632 trap-nights.
 Between July 2008 and January 2009, ten otter civets were photographed in an area of about 112 sqkm in Sabah's Deramakot Forest Reserve, a lowland tropical rainforest in Borneo ranging in altitude from 60–250 m.
 In May 2009, the presence of otter civets was documented for the first time in central Kalimantan, where two individuals were photographed in the Sabangau Peat-swamp Forest at an elevation of about 11 m.